timimahoney/otter-log/README.md

 - **Cleanup**: Just make this thing generally better and cleaner

 Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-I honestly don't even know.
-The code is here and it's not my fault if it hurts you.